FME (software)

 FME, also known as Feature Manipulation Engine, is a geospatial extract, transformation and load software platform developed and maintained by Safe Software of British Columbia, Canada.
 FME was first released in 1996, and evolved out of a successful bid by the founders of Safe Software, Don Murray and Dale Lutz, for a Canadian Government contract to monitor logging activities.

 Software

-The base product is FME Desktop; this is a standalone software package with an interface that enables the user to graphically build workflows for data translation, automation, and format and coordinate conversion.
-FME Server is an 'on premise' solution that permits on demand server based instantiations of tailored FME workflows.
-FME Cloud is similar to FME Server however is hosted 'as needed' in the AWS Cloud.
+The base product is FME Form (formerly FME Desktop); this is a standalone software package with an interface that enables the user to graphically build workflows for data translation, automation, and format and coordinate conversion.
+FME Flow (formerly FME Server) is an 'on-premises' solution that permits on demand server based instantiations of tailored FME workflows.
+FME Flow Hosted (formerly FME Cloud) is similar to FME Flow however is hosted 'as needed' in the AWS Cloud.

 FME data transformation workflows typically consist of a combination of the following 'building blocks':